Drosera x obovata 'Ivan's Paddle'

 Food size:

-medium to small to avoid burning.
+medium to small to avoid mold or burning.
 But can handle larger portions once the plant is full grown.

 Plant dimensions:

-Temperature: keep above 45 degrees to be safe.
-If subjected to low enough temps for an extended time, it will encourage dormancy to begin.
+Temperature: keep above 45 degrees F to avoid dormancy.
+If subjected to low enough temps for an extended time, it will encourage a dormant bud to develop.
+Provide subtropical or tropical conditions.

 Lighting/Photoperiod: